-Do you make a point of greeting the people who make your everyday life easier, but who you might sometimes take for granted?
-Examples include the people who bag your groceries at the supermarket, prepare your morning coffee, or drive the bus that takes you to work.
+Does just saying hello to the bus driver make a difference?
+More generally, does expressing thanks have psychological benefits?
+Do you make a point of thanking the people who make your everyday life easier?
+Examples include the people who bag your groceries at the supermarket, prepare your morning coffee, or drive the bus that takes you to work..
 Could a habit as small as saying “Have a nice day” be a consistent source of happiness?

 According to a pair of new studies, the answer seems to be yes.
 They found that simply greeting or expressing thanks to bus drivers leads to enhanced feelings of happiness and well-being.

-The results showed that the more often the subjects initiated “positive social interactions” with the drivers, the greater their sense of well-being and life satisfaction.
+The results showed that “just saying hello” was surprisingly effective.
+The more often the subjects actively practiced being thankful – for example by initiating these “positive social interactions” with the drivers – the greater their sense of well-being and life satisfaction.
 And this was not the case with the more neutral conversations (such as asking the driver for directions).
 This suggests that the well-wishing or expressions of gratitude were the source of the enhanced sense of well-being.

 The second study focused on the subjects’ sense of well-being (“positive affect”) immediately after interacting with the shuttle drivers.
 This study consisted of 265 commuters, evenly split between men and women, with an average age of 22.
 Whereas the first study recruited participants via e-mail, the second used commuters “in the field.”